Mforrest20/Phase-Drifter/README.md

 ** Phase Drifter **
 This is a fork of the original Phase Drifter project

-Plans for this fork:
+Plans for this fork:<br>
--Replace MySQLi with PDO
+-Replace MySQLi with PDO<br>
--Refactor highscore cookie:
+-Refactor highscore cookie:<br>
-  -replace multiple cookies with one containing JSON object -use expire time to verfiy cookie in PHP
+  -replace multiple cookies with one containing JSON object<br>
+  -use expire time to verfiy cookie in PHP<br>
--Add more levels
+-Add more levels<br>
 -Remove test folder

 (old note:)